OlivanderSmith/codeinstitute-milestoneProject-2-IFD/README.md

 ## Testing

+### jshint

+jshint was used as a linter for testing my custom javascript file for any major issues and passed.
+What minor errors the code did receive was in relation to browser compatibility (const decleratives and fat arrow syntax were used in several functions).

+jshint can be found here: https://jshint.com/

 ### Jasmine Testing

 The following tests for the javascript in this project relate specifically to the rendering of charts designed using Dc.js .
 The tests are built using the Jasmine testing framework (https://github.com/OlivanderSmith/codeinstitute-milestoneProject-2-IFD/tree/master/jasmineTesting) that tested for svgs being appended in all designated chart divs, and that their sizing was correct for the container they were placed in.
 You can see the tests below: